weDevsOfficial/wedocs-plugin/readme.txt

 Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

-Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).
+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).</br></br>

-01. How can I create new documentation? =
+**1. How can I create new documentation??**

 Creating new documentation in weDocs is quite simple.
-Just navigate to the 'Docs' menu in your WordPress dashboard and click on 'Add New'.
+Just navigate to the 'Docs' menu in your WordPress dashboard and click on '+ New Doc'.
 Then give a title and that’s all.
 You have successfully created new documentation in weDocs.

-02. Can I customize the appearance of my documentation? =
+**2. Can I customize the appearance of my documentation?**

 Yes, weDocs provides customizable themes and templates that you can use to match the branding of your website.
 You can also use your templates to create a unique documentation style.

-03. Can I export my documentation? =

-Yes, weDocs allows you to export your documentation.
-You can export your documentation in various formats such as PDF or HTML for offline access or backup purposes.

-04. How can I enable user feedback and comments on my documentation? =
+**3. How can I enable user feedback and comments on my documentation?**

 With weDocs, you can enable user feedback and comments on your documentation.
 Simply activate the comments feature in WordPress and users will be able to leave comments and provide feedback on your documentation pages.

+**4. Is the AI Chatbot feature free to use?**

+No, it’s a premium feature.
+You have to buy the individual subscription package to use the AI ChatBot feature.

+**5. How does the AI Chatbot feature work?**

+It fetches the data from your already-written articles on your WordPress site.
+That means users will get the answers from the documentation you have provided about your plugins or themes.

-05. Can I customize the URL structure of my documentation pages? =
+**6. Can I customize the URL structure of my documentation pages?**

 Yes, weDocs allows you to customize the URL structure of your documentation pages.
-You can set up custom permalinks and choose a URL structure that suits your requirements, making it easier for users to navigate through your documentation.
+You can set up custom permalinks and choose a URL structure that suits your requirements, making it easier for users to navigate your documentation.

 ### Contribute ###